Landowners

 Note: we don’t plant trees that will eventually be cut down.
 So no agro-forestry projects, no planting on sites in suburban development zones, no future mine sites.

-Property features:
+Property features

 Koala Clancy Foundation prefer to plant along rivers, creeks, dams & drainage lines.

+This is because koalas need trees with good access to moisture, and cool air near water bodies.
 Our koala tree plantings are designed to occur along river banks, streams, creeks and drainage lines.
-We will also plant around water-bodies, dams, billabongs, both natural and man-made.
+We will also plant around water-bodies, dams, and billabongs, both natural and man-made.

 Any area that holds water after heavy rain may be suitable for koala tree planting.

 We primarily plant to ensure survival of koala food trees.
-We will plant some shelter trees, shrubs and nurse plants, to benefit the koala food trees.
+We will plant some shelter trees, shrubs and nurse plants, to benefit the koala food trees

 If you have livestock and the planting site is not fenced off, it will need to be before planting.
 This cost is expected to be borne by the landowner.